Seattle Public Schools, 1862-2023: Hawthorne Elementary School

 See Additional Media

-The area east of the Rainier Valley was first known as Southeast Seattle but wasn't annexed into the city until 1907.
-Hawthorne School opened in 1909 as an annex to the Columbia City School.
+The area east of the Rainier Valley was first known as Southeast Seattle but was not annexed into the city until 1907.
+Hawthorne School opened in 1909 as an annex to the Columbia City School, but the school became an independent school just four years later.
 The school was named for the famous American novelist Nathaniel Hawthorne.
 Designed according to the new "model school" plan, the building was constructed so two wings could be added when needed.
 The original structure did not have a lunchroom, auditorium, or gymnasium.

-Some district staff's first choice for a new Hawthorne was a site on six acres of land at the Rainier Valley dump (1942-68), just east of Genesee Park.
-This large site was abandoned, however, because of potential health hazards posed by methane gas buildup.
+Some district staff members favored building a new Hawthorne on six acres of land at the Rainier Valley landfill (1942-1968), just east of Genesee Park.
+This plan was abandoned because of potential health hazards posed by methane gas buildup.
 Finally, the district returned to the site of the old school.
 Because the project was deemed desegregation-friendly, 90 percent of the construction costs were paid by the State of Washington.

 Location: 4100 39th Avenue S